ladanez/souliss.github.io-ladanez/_posts/media/2015-07-11-Souliss-with-ESP-step-by-step.md

 ![image24](https://cloud.githubusercontent.com/assets/1657291/9610871/82323de0-50dc-11e5-8c54-9b8633534cc4.png)

 Note for purchasing this module.
-Observe welding skewers that go to the breadboard.
-In my case the weld was bad, as I do: -D, and were linked.
+Observe the welds on the breadboard to the supply power (in red) .
+In my case the weld was bad, as I do: -D, and were connected each other.
 So when I plugged, he began to take a nice smoke through the input transistor.
 Forewarned :-D